CMS muon track measurement

 - Work with a partner: teams of two are best for this measurement.

 - Open iSpy-w2d2 and find the masterclass data.
-View the screencast [coming soon!] for help.
+View the screencast for help.
+(There is a small flaw in the screencast - can you find it?)

 - Choose the dataset assigned by your teacher.
 If you do not have a teacher or a physicist working with you, e-mail us for assistance choosing a dataset - the sooner the better.